Are you seeing the ‘413 Request Entity Too Large’ error in WordPress?

 Method 2: Increase Upload File Size Limit via .htaccess File

-For this method, you will need to access and edit your .htaccess file using an FTP client or the file manager app in your hosting dashboard.
+For this method, you will need to access and edit your .htaccess file using an FTP client or the file manager app in your web hosting dashboard’s cPanel.
+Note that you won’t have access to this file if your hosting provider uses NGINX instead of an Apache server.

 For more details, see our guide on how to use FTP in WordPress.